 Give SEO-worthy descriptions to your boards

 You can edit your board by clicking on the 3 dots at the top left of the screen above the first Pin.
-This is where you can, for example, pick a board cover (I’ll show you how to do this later on), and where you can write a board description.
-This is another SEO-opportunity Pinterest gives you.
-You can show them, once again, by the use of keywords, which type of users you would like to attract to your Pins and boards.
+This is where you write your board descriptions.
 Describe in a natural, easy-to-read text what users can expect to find on this particular board.

 Organize & declutter